Tâm Đoan

-Tâm Đoan is a Vietnamese-Canadian singer.
+Tâm Đoan (born May 5, 1977) is a Vietnamese-Canadian singer.
 She and her sister Kristine changed their family name to "Sa" when they started their singing careers.

 Life and career

-Tam Doan's stage name is a purple flower in the Central Highlands, while teaching, her mother discovered it and named it Tam Doan.
+Tâm Đoan was born in 1977 in the old Bình Dương province (now part of Ho Chi Minh City).
+Her stage name is a purple flower in the Central Highlands, while teaching, her mother discovered it and named it Tam Doan.
 Tam Doan's family includes father, mother and younger sister Kristine Sa.

-Since childhood, Tam Doan has been active in the arts at Song Be Children's House Art Team (now Binh Duong province) and many songs are recorded and broadcast on radio waves of the province.
+Since childhood, Tam Doan has been active in the arts at Song Be Children's House Art Team (now Binh Duong Ward, Ho Chi Minh City) and many songs are recorded and broadcast on radio waves of the province.
 In grade 6 Tam Doan learned more about Mandolin and Guitar.

 In 1989, Tam Doan along with his mother and younger sister, left Vietnam to settle in Canada.
 Here she studied for an extra year of Clarinet in high school.

 At the end of 1997, musician Tích Hà introduced Tam Doan to Vân Sơn Entertainment when the center needed a young vocalist.
 Only in the first year, the name Tam Doan was known thanks to the appearance on 4 video programs (Van Son 7, 8, 9, 10) as well as through 2 CDs Tấm ảnh không hồn and Chuyến tàu hoàng hôn.
 In the following years, she was released many CDs by Van Son center such as Mùa thu có nhớ, Đếm giọt sầu rơi, Em có nghe mưa rơi...

 In 2001, Tam Doan contract with Van Son Entertainment expired.
 In 2002, Tam Doan was invited by Tô Ngọc Thủy (director of Thúy Nga Productions) to sign the exclusive contract, and at the same time, she also appeared on the DVD of Tình Production.
 Tam Doan started appearing on the Thúy Nga stage from the show Paris by Night 63 with the theme Dòng Thời Gian.

 From 2009 to 2014, Tam Doan collaborated with Asia Entertainment.
 In 2014, Tam Doan returned to Thúy Nga Productions in the program Paris By Night 112.
 In addition to singing, Tam Doan currently hosts a talkshow named after her and owns a cosmetic brand called D-One.